ajayantu/qnaforcollege/README.md

 - Notification system to keep you notified.
 - View profile page and upload profile pic
 - Pagination feature
-- Spam filtering on questions ( Currently working on..)

 ## Installation